MGD is the primary cause of dry eye

-Meibomian Gland Dysfunction (MGD) is the most common cause of dry eye and has certainly been the most challenging to treat.
+Meibomian Gland Dysfunction (MGD) is the most common cause of evaporative dry eye and has been the most challenging to effectively address clinically.
 Traditional therapies have failed to consistently provide effective results leading to ongoing suffering and frustration for patients and physicians alike.

-Current procedures to clear glands of obstructions and promote oil secretion do not treat the underlying problem of periductal fibrosis (scar tissue) surrounding Meibomian Glands and thereby overlook the long-term problem.
+Current procedures to clear glands of obstructions and promote oil secretion do not treat the underlying problem of periductal fibrosis (scar tissue) constraining Meibomian Glands and thereby overlook this long-term problem that progresses with the disease condition.

-Meibomian Gland Probing (MGP) is an effective proven method to clear glands of constricting periductal fibroses (scar tissue) allowing glands to again deliver essential meibum & relieving dry eye symptoms.
+Meibomian Gland Probing (MGP) is designed to clear glands of periductal fibroses allowing glands to again deliver essential meibum.

-Probing Meibomian Glands to return function and relieve dry eye symptoms is an essential precursor to further treatment.
+Probing Meibomian Glands to return function and relieve dry eye symptoms is an essential component of a comprehensive treatment plan.

-First, identify gland health and atrophy.
+First, assess the health of the glands.
 Then, restore the integrity of the intraductal space through Meibomian Gland Probing.
 Finally, proceed with treatment for underlying and co-morbid factors of dry eye and MGD.

 MEIBOMIAN GLAND EXAMINATION TO IDENTIFY ATROPHY:

-Use meibography data to determine number of functional glands and identify atrophied glands.
-Video meibography is recommended to prevent misleading artifact in images.
+Meibography can be an effective way to determine the number of functional glands and identify atrophied glands.
+This method does depend on consistency in setup, equipment, and lighting.
+Video meibography is recommended to prevent misleading artifacts in images.

 MASKIN® PROBING PROCEDURE: